Thodaiuy1986/Forecast-of-HPG-stock-code-of-Hoa-Phat-Group-Joint-Stock-Company-VN-Index/README.md

-# Predict-Predict-the-value-of-3-stocks-
+# Forecast of HPG stock code of Hoa Phat Group Joint Stock Company VN-Index
-Predict the value of 3 stocks HPG, NKG, VHM
+Predict the value of stocks HPG